Dan-MOMOTA/Verify/README.md

-# Vertify
+# Verify
-The Path to Vertify Learning --- Dan
+The Path to Verify Learning --- Dan